tibetan-nlp/annodoc/index.md

 title: LIM Annotation Documentation
 ---

-This site provides documentation of the annotation scheme for Tibetan language texts used by the project *Lexicography in Motion* (LIM) based at SOAS University of London and the Bavarian Academy of Sciences and Humanities (_Bayerische Akademie der Wissenschaften_) in Munich.
+This site documents the annotation scheme for
+Tibetan language texts used by the project *Lexicography in Motion* (LIM) based at SOAS University of London and the Bavarian Academy of Sciences and Humanities (_Bayerische Akademie der Wissenschaften_) in Munich.